Meuse → Mosel → Rhine - The Netherlands

 Canal & Lock St. Andries

-Small canal with lock from Waal to Maas
+Small canal with lock Connecting Waal to Maas (vice versa)

 Lock St. Andries